-Together with traditional topographic survey, laser scanner, ground-based photogrammetry, indoor and outdoor drone photogrammetry are applied.
-The extremely vast scenario of the Charterhouse requires the use of these different techniques.
+Together with traditional topographic surveys, laser scanning, ground-based photogrammetry and indoor and outdoor drone photogrammetry were applied.
+The vast size and scope of the Charterhouse necessitated the use of these different techniques.

 For a detailed description of the different types of survey used, please refer to [47]; the choice of the type of technique depended on the level of detail and restitution required, as well as on the complexity of the environment to be surveyed.
-In general, the laser scanner survey enriches the ground measurements for the accurate restitution of elevation walls, plans and sections of the complex at 1:100 scale and of some significant portions at 1:50 scale (Figures 2, 3).
+In general, laser scanning enriched the ground measurements for the accurate restitution of elevation walls, plans and sections of the complex at 1:100 scale and of some significant portions at 1:50 scale (Figures 2 and 3).

-For the most valuable architectural and decorative elements and for the frescoed walls, whose documentation requires a more detailed restitution scale, the photogrammetric survey is performed.
-This makes it possible to add to the geometric precision of the laser scanner the radiometric precision - i.e. in terms of color- of a photographic campaign (Figures 4, 5).
+For the most valuable architectural and decorative elements and for the frescoed walls, whose documentation required a more detailed restitution scale, photogrammetric surveys were performed.
+This made it possible to complement the geometric precision of the laser scanner with the radiometric precision (in terms of colour) of a photographic campaign (Figures 4 and 5).

-Aerial photogrammetry, using Unmanned Aerial Vehicles (UAVs), is made available to represent parts that are not directly visible and inspectable, such as roofs, wells and underground tanks, as previously described in [48, 49].
-The different acquisitions are all geo-referenced with respect to a single reference system, called 'Charterhouse reference system', which is set up through the construction of a network of benchmarks [47].
+Aerial photogrammetry using unmanned aerial vehicles was undertaken to represent parts that were not directly visible or inspectable, such as roofs, wells and underground tanks, as previously described in [48], [49].
+The different acquisitions were all georeferenced with respect to a single reference system, called 'Charterhouse reference system', which was set up through the construction of a network of benchmarks [47].

-The integrated use of surveying techniques allows to have, on different scales of representation, a geometric and radiometric documentation of the building components, from which to derive relative information:
+The integrated use of surveying techniques made it possible to create geometric and radiometric documentation of the building components at different scales of representation that can be used to provide information regarding:

-on the actual state, such as dimensions and arrangement of the architectural elements;
+the current state, including the dimensions and arrangement of architectural elements;

-on the mapping of materials;
+the mapping of materials;

-on the state of degradation, e.g. extension and depth of degradation mechanisms.
+the state of degradation, e.g. the extension and depth of degradation mechanisms.

-The above mentioned procedure of operative survey is of paramount importance, in the final objective of returning 3D models that could be used by many experts, for the collection, archiving and continuous updating of data related to historical and documentary analysis of the Cultural Heritage.
+The above mentioned procedure of operative survey is of paramount importance for the generation of 3D models that could be used by many experts for the collection, archiving and continuous updating of data related to the historical and documentary analysis of cultural heritage objects.